pir2/pikapy/README.md

-Pikapy - Mass Pokemon Go Account Creator and ToS verifier
+Pikapy - [NOT DEAD READ BELOW] Mass Pokemon Go Account Creator and ToS verifier
 ==============================================================

+#NOTICE
+##DUE TO NIANTIC IMPLEMENTING RECAPTCHA IN THE SIGN-UP PROCESS, THIS SCRIPT IS NOT WORKING ANYMORE.
+BUT ITS NOT THE END, READ BELOW
+#### Niantic has implemented reCaptcha into their signup process, causing this script to stop working.
+But we are working on a website which will allow you generate accounts just with a few clicks!

 Description
 -----------